The probabilistic world: Subsystems

 such that the second term in eq.\,\eqref{eq:LS64} corresponds to the inverse evolution of the first term.
 The l.\,h.\,s.\ of eq.\,\eqref{eq:LS64} is of the form

-The term $2\hat{A}$ is diagonal, such that only the double commutator in the second term on the l.\,h.\,s.\ of eq.\,\eqref{eq:LS66} can contribute to off-diagonal elements.
+The term $2\hat{s}$ is diagonal, such that only the double commutator in the second term on the l.\,h.\,s.\ of eq.\,\eqref{eq:LS66} can contribute to off-diagonal elements.
 This contribution vanishes for a large class of evolution operators.
-In particular, if $U$ is a unique jump operator one finds diagonal $U\hat{A}U^{-1}$ for diagonal $\hat{A}$, such that $\sigma(\bar{t},\bar{t})$ is indeed a diagonal operator for symmetric shape functions.
+In particular, if $U$ is a unique jump operator one finds diagonal $U\hat{s}U^{-1}$ for diagonal $\hat{s}$, such that $\sigma(\bar{t},\bar{t})$ is indeed a diagonal operator for symmetric shape functions.

-The operator $\hat{\sigma}(\bar{t},\bar{t})$ is uniquely characterized by its diagonal elements $[\hat{\sigma}(\bar{t},\bar{t})]_{\tau\tau}$.
-They are sufficient in order to evaluate the expectation value \eqref{eq:LS58}.
-On the other hand, many different shape functions $a^{(\sigma)}(\bar{t}+t')$ can lead to the same $\hat{\sigma}(\bar{t},\bar{t})$.
+A diagonal operator $\hat{\sigma}(\bar{t},\bar{t})$ is uniquely characterized by its diagonal elements $[\hat{\sigma}(\bar{t},\bar{t})]_{\tau\tau}$.
+Many different shape functions $a^{(\sigma)}(\bar{t}+t')$ can lead to the same $\hat{\sigma}(\bar{t},\bar{t})$.
 Different shape functions correspond to different averaging procedures and therefore to different observables in the overall probabilistic system.
 If they correspond to the same $\hat{\sigma}(\bar{t},\bar{t})$ these observables cannot be distinguished in the continuum limit of the local time subsystem.
 This is precisely what one aims for in the continuum limit.
 The continuum limit becomes independent of the microscopic details -- only ``macroscopic quantities'' as the diagonal elements of $\hat{\sigma}(\bar{t},\bar{t})$ remain observable.

 For constant $\rho'(t)$ one has $\braket{s(\bar{t}+t')} = \braket{s(\bar{t})}$ and therefore

 For a slowly varying classical density matrix the relation \eqref{eq:LS67} remains a good approximation.
 One may therefore use the local spin $s(\bar{t})$ as a good proxy for the averaged spin $\sigma(\bar{t})$.
 This is the reason why one can continue to employ strictly local observables as $s(\bar{t})$ in the continuum limit for many purposes, even though conceptually average observables as $\sigma(\bar{t})$ are more appropriate.